AyushRajpal/Attendance-Project/README.md

 # Attendance-Project
-I have a data set containg attendance of the students from a university.
+I have a data set containing attendance of the students from a university.
 I have to clean the data and perform certains tasks on it.
 This data contains a lot of anomalies like:
 - Columns names present in multiple rows.
 - Space in front of column names and the data.
 When printed,'\xa0' appears in front of every string